jamesblasco/zflutter/website/modeling.md

 - **SortMode.inherit**: Renders the children in the same order as if they were children of the previous group or root illustration
 - **SortMode.stack:** Paints the children in the order they are added to the list
 - **SortMode.update**: Creates a new order for the children according to their transformation and paints the group according to the transformation of the group centroid

+# Z-fighting

+Z-fighting is when two shapes pop-over one another as they appear to fight for position.
+It happens when any shapes occupy the same space and is the natural result of its pseudo-3D engine.
+We are working on ways to improve this and docs will be added here once finished.
+In the meantine you can read some of the [workarounds that Zdog uses to solve this ](https://zzz.dog/extras#z-fighting)

 Learn more in detail the different pre-built shapes here